This Protein Cookie Recipe is an easy homemade high-protein recipe to eat as a post-workout snack or breakfast.

 First, grease your hands generously with coconut oil, or the batter will stick to your finger.

 Divide the batter into 7 even cookie dough balls.
-Roll each ball between your hand palms, regrease hand between if too sticky.
+Roll each ball between the palms of your hands, and regrease them between each ball if too sticky.

 Palace each cookie dough ball on the cookie sheet, leaving 1 thumb of space between them.